sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.2.2.
 Indicators

+1-7 (very frequently to never)
+Ideal: Very Frequently (1)

 - How often your team monitors the stability and security of your IT system?
   a.
-Very Frequently
+Very Frequently (1)
   b.
 Frequently
   c.
 Occasionally
   d.
 Rarely
   e.
 Very Rarely
   f.
+Never (7)

-Never
+Ideal: Never (1)

-- How do you notify your team about failure alerts?
+- How often do you  face the situation when your team finds out from customers that your application or service is down?
   a.
-Via email
+Always (7)
   b.
-Via PR in Github
+Very Often
   c.
-Via Slack
+Sometimes
   d.
-Via Trello board
+Rarely
   e.
-Via phone call
-   f.
-None of the above/not applicable
+Never (1)

-- How often do you  face the situation when your team finds out from customers that your application or service is down?
+- How do you notify your team about failure alerts?
   a.
-Always
+Via email (High)
   b.
-Very Often
+Via PR in Github (Elite)
   c.
-Sometimes
+Via Slack (Elite)
   d.
-Rarely
+Via Trello board (Medium)
   e.
-Never
+Via phone call (Low)
+  f.
+None of the above/not applicable (Low)

 - How long does it take to fix the problem?
   a.
-Less than I expect
+Less than I expect (1)
   b.
 About right
   c.
 More than I expect
   d.
-We never fix it
+We never fix it (7)

 ### 3.3 Work in process limits

 #### 3.3.2.
 Indicators

 - Are people in your team often assigned to work on multiple tasks ?
 If yes , what is the main reason?
   a.
-It usually doesn't happen
+It usually doesn't happen (Elite)
   b.
-Too much work
+Too much work  (High)
   c.
-Not enough people in the team
+Not enough people in the team  (Medium)
   d.
-Not the right skill sets in the team
+Not the right skill sets in the team (Low)

+1-7 (very frequently to never)
+Ideal: Very Frequently (1)

+- When faced with too much work and too few people to do it, we prioritize work and focus on completing a small number of high-priority tasks
+   a.
+Very Frequently (1)
+   b.
+Frequently
+   c.
+Occasionally
+   d.
+Rarely
+   e.
+Very Rarely
+   f.
+Never (7)

 - How often does your team discover invisible work when it is not expected ?
   a.
-Almost always
+Almost always (7)
   b.
 Often
   c.
 Sometimes
   d.
 Seldom
   e.
-Never
+Never (7)

+- In my team we do not require people to split their time between multiple tasks
+  a.
+Strongly Agree (1)
+  b.
+Agree
+  c.
+Undecided
+  d.
+Disagree
+  e.
+Strongly Disagree (7)

 - How visible is your work to the other teams and stakeholders?
   a.
-Very good
+Very good (1)
   b.
 Good
   c.
 Fair
   d.
 Poor
   e.
-Very poor
+Very poor (7)

 - How often project team meetings are held ?
   a.
-Every day
+Every day  (Elite)
   b.
-Three times a week
+Three times a week (High)
   c.
-Once a week
+Once a week (Medium)
   d.
-Randomly
+Randomly (Medium)
   e.
-None of the above/not applicable
+None of the above/not applicable (Low)

 ### 3.4 Visual management capabilities

 #### 3.4.2.
 Indicators

-- What type of tools do you use to manage the work at various stages of a process?
+- My team uses visual displays and dashboards that are common in the context of software delivery to manage the work at various stages of a process
    a.
-Card walls
+Very Frequently (1)
    b.
-Storyboards
+Frequently
    c.
-Kanban boards
+Occasionally
    d.
-We do not use any tools
+Rarely
    e.
-None of the above/not applicable
+Very Rarely
+   f.
+Never (7)

 - How long does it take to complete a project backlog?
   a.
-More than I would expect
+More than I would expect (7)
   b.
 About right
   c.
-Less than I would expect
+Less than I would expect (1)

-- How do you gather and measure feedback from users?
+- How often your team receives a feedback that created displays are complex, hard to understand, or do not provide actionable information?
    a.
-Manual testing, user acceptance testing or general acceptance criteria
+Very Frequently (7)
    b.
-Direct email/phone/web contact form, web meetings, or chat room
+Frequently
    c.
-In-product qualitative feedback (e.g. Send-a-Smile) and survey such as Net Promoter Score (NPS)
+Occasionally
    d.
-Usage telemetry is gathered with real user monitoring at 100% sampling
+Rarely
    e.
-None of the above/not applicable
+Very Rarely
+   f.
+Never (1)

+- In my team visual displays are up to date and the information contributing to measurable improvement is towards a goal that the team cares about
+  a.
+Strongly Agree (1)
+  b.
+Agree
+  c.
+Undecided
+  d.
+Disagree
+  e.
+Strongly Disagree (7)

+- When looking at visual management displays I see the key process metrics my team cares about
+  a.
+Strongly Agree (1)
+  b.
+Agree
+  c.
+Undecided
+  d.
+Disagree
+  e.
+Strongly Disagree (7)

+### 3.5.
+Monitoring and observability

+#### 3.5.2.
+Indicators

+- My team is reporting on the overall health of systems (Are my systems functioning?
+Do my systems have sufficient resources available?)
+   a.
+Very Frequently (1)
+   b.
+Frequently
+   c.
+Occasionally
+   d.
+Rarely
+   e.
+Very Rarely
+   f.
+Never (7)

+- My team is reporting on system state as experienced by customers (Do my customers know if my system is down and have a bad experience?)
+  a.
+Strongly Agree (1)
+  b.
+Agree
+  c.
+Undecided
+  d.
+Disagree
+  e.
+Strongly Disagree (7)

+- My team has a tooling to help to understand and debug systems in production
+  a.
+Strongly Agree (1)
+  b.
+Agree
+  c.
+Undecided
+  d.
+Disagree
+  e.
+Strongly Disagree (7)

+- My team has tooling to find information about things we did not previously know
+  a.
+Strongly Agree (1)
+  b.
+Agree
+  c.
+Undecided
+  d.
+Disagree
+  e.
+Strongly Disagree (1)

+- My team has access to tools and data that help trace, understand, and diagnose infrastructure problems in  production environment, including interactions between services
+  a.
+Strongly Agree (1)
+  b.
+Agree
+  c.
+Undecided
+  d.
+Disagree
+  e.
+Strongly Disagree (7)

+- In my team a single monitoring person is solely responsible for the system monitoring and observability
+  a.
+Strongly Agree (7)
+  b.
+Agree
+  c.
+Undecided
+  d.
+Disagree
+  e.
+Strongly Disagree (1)

 ## 4. Cultural capabilities